 What is a smart meter for gas and a smart meter for electricity?

-Depending on your supplier (whether you receive your gas and electricity from the same or different providers) the readings from your meters are sent in real time to a single portable home display where you can keep an eye on the separate readings for your gas and electricity consumption in your household.
+Depending on your supplier (whether you receive your gas and electricity from the same or different providers) the readings from your meters are sent in real time to a single portable home display where you can keep an eye on the separate readings for your energy consumption in your household.
 So you won't get unexpected surprises and wonder why your electricity bill is so high.

 How do I read a smart meter?